2021 National Science Week

 Together with our partners we produced and promoted many events and activities to celebrate National Science Week,14-22 August.

-An online Indigenous Science Experience for more than 160 students at three Logan primary schools gave the children an insight into the science behind how spears, hunting sticks and boomerangs are crafted and used.
+An online Indigenous Science Experience for more than 380 students and teachers at four Logan schools gave the children an insight into the science behind how spears, hunting sticks and boomerangs are crafted and used.
 The students also learnt about native beehives and bush medicine.

 Professor Hugh Possingham, Queensland Chief Scientist, spoke to Brisbane Times and ABC Radio about the importance of scientific literacy, and getting more people engaging with scientists and involved in science-based activities including citizen science projects to increase the uptake of STEM subjects and careers.